Which Actor Truly Captures the Essence of James Bond?

-Have you ever woke up in the morning and asked yourself, who is the best actor to play James Bond?
+Have you ever woken up in the morning and asked yourself who the best actor to play James Bond is?
 I did, and I’m here to set the record straight.

 Many sexy European actors slipped on that iconic black-and-white tuxedo, held a Walther PPK, and toasted a martini (shaken, not stirred) over the last sixty years.

-Despite their ability to woo any audience who comes in contact with their undeniable wit and charm– not all Bonds can be the greatest.
+Despite their ability to woo any audience with their undeniable wit and charm, not all Bonds can be the greatest.
+Here is my take on the best James Bond actor of all time.

 8. David Niven